Quasi-Bell states in a strongly coupled qubit-oscillator system and their delocalization in the phase space: Conclusion

 \section{Conclusion}

-Using adiabatic approximation we investigated a qubit-oscillator bipartite system in the presence of a static bias term in the Hamiltonian for strong and ultra-strong coupling regimes.
-Starting with an entangled quasi-Bell state we obtained the evolution of the reduced density matrices of the qubit and the oscillator.
-Identifying the series with the Jacobi theta functions in the strong coupling domain we evaluated the qubit density matrix elements in closed form as linear combinations of theta functions.
-The phase space $Q$-distribution is obtained via the oscillator reduced density matrix of the qubit yields the entropy of the system.
-The time evolution of the entropy suggests that the individual subsystems repeatedly arrive at almost pure states reducing the entanglement and the mixedness to very low values for short time intervals.
-On the other hand the reduced density matrix of the oscillator provides a way to study the phase space density functions of the oscillator degree of freedom.
-In particular, we evaluate the $Q$-function and utilize this for obtaining closed-form expressions of the first two moments of the quadrature variables as linear combinations of theta functions.
-Our closed-form evaluations of various physical quantities for strong coupling domain and weak bias are compared with, and found to be close approximations of their series counterparts which are exact results in the adiabatic scheme.
+Using the adiabatic approximation we investigate a qubit-oscillator bipartite system in the presence of a static bias term in the Hamiltonian for the strong and the ultra-strong coupling regimes.
+Starting with an entangled quasi-Bell state we obtain the evolution of the reduced density matrices of the qubit and the oscillator.
+Identifying the series with the Jacobi theta functions in the strong coupling domain we evaluate the qubit density matrix elements in closed form as linear combinations of the theta functions.
+The phase space $Q$-distribution is obtained via the oscillator reduced density matrix.
+The $Q$-function, in turn, provides closed form expressions of, say, the first two moments of the quadrature variable as linear combinations of the theta functions.
+The said evaluations of various physical quantities for the strong coupling and weak bias limit are found to be close approximations of their series counterparts which are exact results in the adiabatic scheme.
 Employing the theta functions, we, in the relevant domain, estimate the revival time of the qubit density matrix and the time of bifurcation of the peaks of the $Q$-distribution observed in Fig. \ref{qfunc_fig}.
 The differential structure obeyed by the theta functions may also be useful in finding interrelations between various correlation functions appearing in the study of nonclassicality in photon statistics.
 Moreover, our approach suggests that a suitable generalization of the theta functions may play an important role for the study of the chaotic state in the ultra-strong coupling domain.

-For an ultra-high qubit-oscillator coupling strength we study the Wehrl entropy, the Heisenberg uncertainty function, and the complexity ${\cal W}_{2}(Q)$ that measure the delocalization of the oscillator in the phase space.
-A series expression of the complexity ${\cal W}_{2}(Q)$ is obtained.
-The long-term time evolutions of the Wehrl entropy and the Heisenberg uncertainty function suggest existence of long-living metastable states with superimposed Markovian fluctuations that resemble white noise.
-Fixing the time we study the coupling strength dependence of the Wehrl entropy and complexity.
-For a class of states we observe that subsequent to the maximum delocalization of one of these ensemble of states a condensation of the effective occupied area in the phase space $Q$-distribution sets in with increasing qubit-oscillator coupling.